bigyanse/blango/README.md

 - Run `pnpm build:style` or `npm run build:style` or `yarn build:style` for tailwindcss.
 - Run `python manage.py collectstatic`.
 - Now you can deploy it using `gunicorn core.wsgi`.

+## Contributing

+Your contribution would be highly appreciated.
+If you are new to open source, check out some [guides](#https://opensource.guide).

+Though it is highly susceptible to change, you can roughly follow this workflow for now:

+1) Fork this repository on GitHub.
+2) Clone your forked repository locally.
+3) Check [Installation and Usage](#installation-and-usage) for running it locally.
+4) Make your changes and push it to your fork.
+Please follow good commit naming [conventions](https://github.com/folke/devmoji#devmoji---list) or good branch naming conventions like `feature/some-feature` or `bugfix/some-bug-fix`.